slpixe/ai-md/README.md

 - Recursively aggregates files from folders.
 - Supports default and custom ignore patterns.
-- Optional whitespace removal (except for whitespace-dependent languages).
+- Removes extra whitespace by default (except for whitespace-dependent languages).
+Use the `-w, --keep-whitespace` flag to preserve original whitespace.
 - Includes notes for binary and SVG files.
 - Concurrency support for faster processing.